 Current American Viticultural Areas in North Carolina

 In the Wine Light we continue our series on American Viticultural Areas (AVAs) in North Carolina.
-Our focus in this post is the proposed seventh AVA in North Carolina, Tryon Foothills AVA.
-This is an “accepted as perfect” AVA (according to the TTB) and will be located in eastern Polk County, NC including the community of Tryon.
+Our focus in this post is the newest and seventh AVA in North Carolina, Tryon Foothills AVA.
+Tryon Foothills AVA (according to the TTB) was formally approved effective October 29, 2025, and is located in eastern Polk County, NC including the community of Tryon.

 Proposed Tryon Foothills AVA in Polk County, NC

 The petition for creating the Tryon Foothils AVA originated from Cory Lillberg of Parker-Binns Vineyard and Winery and Joseph Forrest on behalf of Polk County vineyard and winery operators.
-This new AVA will consume the eastern two thirds of Polk County, east of the Blue Ridge Escarpment.
+This new AVA consumes the eastern two thirds of Polk County, east of the Blue Ridge Escarpment.

 Parker-Binns Vineyard & Winery – Mill Spring, NC